patrickjuchli/basic-ftp/README.md

 `removeDir(remoteDirPath): Promise<void>`

 Remove all files and directories from a given directory, including the directory itself.
+When this task is done, the working directory will be the parent directory of `remoteDirPath`.

 `uploadDir(localDirPath, [remoteDirName]): Promise<void>`